New Zealand Derby (Riccarton)

 The New Zealand Derby was a set-weights thoroughbred horse race for three-year-old horses run over a distance of 2400m at Riccarton Racecourse in Christchurch, New Zealand.
 The inaugural running of the Derby was in 1860, when racing was held at Riccarton Racecourse.
+The race was one of the two main races for three-year-olds in New Zealand, the other being the Great Northern Derby at Ellerslie.

+The New Zealand Derby at Riccarton was won by three of the New Zealand Racing Hall of Fame horses: